 Like most Canadians, you probably recycle your paper waste and compost your kitchen scraps.
-But when it comes to disposing of your thermostat, either mechanical mercury-containing or electronic, chances are you're tempted to throw it out with the rest of your garbage.
+But when it comes to disposing of your thermostat, whether mercury-containing or electronic, chances are you're tempted to throw it out with the rest of your garbage.
 In fact, you may not even realize that the thermostat hanging on your wall could contain toxic mercury (Hg).

 To check if your thermostat contains mercury, remove the front plate and look inside (often toward the base of the unit).
 If you see a small glass vial or ampoule (switch) with a silvery liquid inside, it contains mercury.
 Do not remove the glass vial.
 The thermostat must be kept intact.

 Mercury thermostats were the standard for nearly 200 years, however they were last manufactured in the early 2000s.
 Newer digital and programmable electronic thermostats are designed to operate without mercury, while older thermostats can have as many as four (4) mercury switches, each containing up to 2.5 grams of mercury.